-Current position: Senior Lecturer at University of Johannesburg, South Africa
+Current position: Associate Professor and Head: Department of Chemical Engineering at University of Johannesburg, South Africa

 Research focus: Conversion of coal into carbon nanotubes (CNTs)